MasterOfDesaster138/Harvards-CS50P_Course_2023/README.md

 # Harvards-CS50P_Course

 Repo for the participation at Harvards CS50P Course -> Introduction to Programming with Python

 Enrolled at 2023-05-25 from edX

 Repository contains:

 - Problem-Set-Solutions of each Lecture
 - Notes, Cheatsheets etc

-            Course-Roadmap:
+## Course-Roadmap

 ---------------------------------------------------
     0. Introduction
     1. *1.
 Week* | Functions & Variables | [Problemset_0]